Situation in Sudan

 Certified Copies Available: Yes.
 By default, all Colombian death certificates are certified/notarized copies of the original.
 The original version is kept in the Civil Registry office of the city where the death was registered.

 Alternate Documents: Religious records are not sufficient.
-Occasionally, the embassy requests a copy of a religious funeral to augment civil records.
+Occasionally, the embassy requests a copy of a religious funeral to support civil records.
 Only if requested by the embassy, an applicant can obtain complete copies of religious funeral records from the church parish where the ceremony took place.

 Exceptions: None